Facebook's oversight board: Watchdog or distraction? - WTMJ

 Board spokesman Dex Hunter-Torricke urged critics to judge the board on the decisions it makes.

-“This is not a group of people who feel any obligation to go soft on the company,” said Hunter-Torricke, who previously served as a speechwriter for Facebook CEO Mark Zuckerberg.
-In Wednesday’s decision, he added, “the board has very clearly said Facebook broke the rules as well as Mr. Trump, and that’s not appropriate.”
+“This is not a group of people who feel any obligation to go soft on the company,” said Hunter-Torricke, who previously served as a speechwriter to Facebook CEO Mark Zuckerberg.
+In Wednesday’s decision, he added, “the board has very clearly said Facebook broke the rules as well as Mr. Trump, and that’s not appropriate,”

 Associated Press Writer David Klepper contributed to this story.